- Administration >

 Run Multiple Database Instances on the Same System¶

-In many cases running multiple instances of mongod
+In many cases running multiple instances of mongod on a

 single system is not recommended.
 On some types of deployments